 How have plants adapted to cold environments?

-Cushion plants are low growing, compact plants which helps them retain moisture from drying winds.
+Cushion plants are low-growing, compact plants, which helps them retain moisture from drying winds.
 Also, they trap airborne dust, which provides a source of nutrients.

 Arctic poppies retain heat through their hairy stems.
 The Arctic poppy can also follow the sun to maximise the sunlight it receives, leading to increased photosynthesis.
 They also produce flowers very quickly when the snow is melting.

-Hardy organisms such as mosses can cope with waterlogged conditions in the summer and can survive the winter drought.
+Hardy organisms such as mosses can cope with waterlogged conditions in the summer and survive the winter drought.
 This allows them to deal with the seasonal change from winter to summer when the active layer melts.

 Related Topics